20 Jun 176 How to be an Awesome Personal Trainer with Ben Coomber

 Setting aside Time to Plan & Schedule

-A lot of trainers miss the importance of planning and scheduling.
+Many trainers miss the importance of planning and scheduling.
 They don’t set aside time to work on their business or plan their week.
 This often leads to them working in the business during all hours of the day and not getting the results they want.

-He recommends trainers block out specific times each day where they turn off their phones and they focus on doing all of their client work, lead generation, and marketing.
+He recommends trainers block out specific times each day where they turn off their phones and focus on doing all their client work, lead generation, and marketing.
 By getting rid of distractions, and focusing on the task at hand.
 It will allow you to get more done in less time.

 Be Active on Multiple Social Media Platforms

 Ben advises that if you want to be active on different social media channels, you can focus on one or two, and make sure to double down your efforts to those accounts.
 Trying to maintain a presence on too many social media platforms can be overwhelming and ineffective.

 He started trying to master Facebook, learning how to engage, how to post, and be good at it, essentially.
 Then he moved to Twitter, and managed those two for quite a while.

 Ben also recommends that personal trainers use video as a powerful marketing tool.
 Since videos are great for building trust and relationships with potential clients, showcasing your personal training style, and sharing success stories.